amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

         return out
 ```

-There's actually quite a bit happening in this layer but hey, don't be worries - it's not something that we do not know yet.
+There's actually quite a bit happening in this layer but hey, don't be worried.
 Take a deep breath and read on!
 This layer will make sense. :)

 Something new that we have encountered in this class is `feature_info`.
 What is it?
-It's something that comes from `TIMM`.
+It's something that comes from `timm`.
 Do you remember that we are using the `EfficientNet` backbone?
-This backbone has something called a `feature_info` which we can get below.
-For now we assume that there is a blackbox `get_feature_info` function that returns something.
+This backbone has something called a `feature_info` which we can see below.

+> Let's not worry about how this `get_feature_info` function is actually implemented.
+But, let's just assume there is this beatiful function that gives us the desired outputs.

 ```python
 backbone = timm.create_model(